repository-settings/app/README.md

     permission: pull
 ```

+**WARNING:** Note that this integration inherently _escalates anyone with `push` permissions to the **admin** role_, since they can push config settings to the `master` branch, which will be synced.
+In a future, we may add restrictions to allow changes to the config file to be merged only by specific people/teams, or those with **admin** access _(via a combination of protected branches, required statuses, and branch restrictions)_.
+Until then, use caution when merging PRs and adding collaborators.

 ## Deploy your own bot to Heroku

 0. [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy) - Click this button and pick an **App Name** that Heroku is happy with, like `your-name-probot`.
 Before you can complete this, you'll need config variables from the next step.